 Tex.
 Fam.
 Code § 107.004 requires continuing legal education for attorneys appointed to represent children.
 An attorney ad litem appointed for a child in a proceeding under Tex.
 Fam.
 Code Subtitle E shall complete at least three hours of continuing legal education relating to representing children in child protection cases as described in Tex.
 Fam.
-Code § 107.004(c) as soon as practicable after the attorney ad litem is appointed.
+Code § 107.004(c) as soon as practicable after the attorney ad litem is appointed per Tex.
+Fam.
+Code § 107.004(b).
 An attorney ad litem is not required to comply with Tex.
 Fam.
 Code § 107.004(d) if the court finds that the attorney ad litem has experience equivalent to the required education.
 Tex.
 Fam.
 Code § 107.004(b).